Columbia, SC medical malpractice lawyer

 Some medical professionals work in difficult conditions with long shifts, no lunch or restroom breaks, sometimes with significant staff shortages, and in very high-stress environments.
 This combines to create an atmosphere where mistakes are bound to happen.
 Medical professionals are trained on how to prevent medication errors, but sometimes they still occur.
 Especially when conditions are not ideal.

-Some mistakes are caught and no one gets hurt but other mistakes can cause significant harm, injury, illness, or even death.
+Some mistakes may be caught early and result in little or no harm to the victim.
+However, medical malpractice can cause significant harm, injury, illness, or even death without preventative measures.
 Medical professionals may not want to make mistakes, but that doesn’t erase the harm that comes when terrible injuries happen.
 Legally, they are liable and should be held responsible for any medical errors they make that cause harm to their patients.

 No one should have to handle something this traumatic and stressful alone.
 You need someone to look out for your best interests so that no one takes advantage of you or deprives you of any compensation you deserve.